aliosayle/javacalc/README.md

 # javacalc

-A simple calculator that uses Cramer's rule to solve a linear system, written in java
+A simple calculator that uses Cramer's rule to solve a linear system, written in java.

+# Edit 1